Klem-Research-Group/Klem-Research-Group.github.io/content/people/index.md

   - block: people
     content:
       title: Meet the Team
+      text: |
+        Click on photo to learn more about each person.
       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups: